george-hawkins/blender-donut-notebook/nvidia-linux.md

     drm                   552960  9 drm_kms_helper,nvidia_drm
     i2c_nvidia_gpu         16384  0

-I.e. `nvidia_uvm` and `i2c_nvidia_gpu` here, then rerun `lsmod` and see which of the remaining have now also got a zero use count and repeat the process until all our unloaded and then reload them in the reverse order.
+I.e. `nvidia_uvm` and `i2c_nvidia_gpu` here, then rerun `lsmod` and see which of the remaining have now also got a zero use count and repeat the process until all are unloaded and then reload them in the reverse order to which you unloaded them.

 Others have had luck with different subsets, e.g. see [here](https://github.com/tensorflow/tensorflow/issues/5777#issuecomment-301058363), [here](https://github.com/tensorflow/tensorflow/issues/5777#issuecomment-304442181) and [here](https://github.com/tensorflow/tensorflow/issues/5777#issuecomment-312679773).
 But note these comments are on a Tensorflow thread where people may not be so interested in keeping the display alive if the card is also being used for it.